 In this perspective, Costa (2003) shows that the school started allowing a controlled social mobility, with autonomy and intervening in the recruitment of elites (governors, technicians, teachers, priests, heads of work, skilled workers, including OMEN and so forth).
 Through training and political identification with the regime, a context in which prioritizing the literacy of the people would not be legitimate.
-Thus, three moments in the Estado Novo politics stood out: 1930-1936 - Compartmentalization of teaching, emphasized by pragmatic realism, centralist administration and expropriation of school education; 1936-1947 - Nationalist construction, marked by ideological inculcation and moral indoctrination, when Livro Único was adopted, and Mocidade Portuguesa and Obra das Mulheres pelo Ensino Nacional (OMEN) were created; and 1947-1960 - Adaptation to the new realities, when high school and technical education Plan.
+Thus, three moments in the Estado Novo politics stood out: 1930-1936 - Compartmentalization of teaching, emphasized by pragmatic realism, centralist administration and expropriation of school education; 1936-1947 - Nationalist construction, marked by ideological inculcation and moral indoctrination, when Livro Único was adopted, and Mocidade Portuguesa and Obra das Mulheres pelo Ensino Nacional (OMEN) were created; and 1947-1960 - Adaptation to the new realities, when high school and technical education were reconstructed, accompanied by the generation of the Popular Education Plan.